Codonopsis health benefits include strengthening the digestive, respiratory and immune systems, and much more.

 Codonopsis Health Benefits in Our Clinic

 One of the Traditional Chinese Medicine Codonopsis blends used in our clinic is Codonopsis Harmonize Qi.
-This herbal blend contains Codonopsis Root (dang shen) combined with Astragalus (huang qi) to support a healthy immune system by tonifying your pet’s level of Qi.
+This herbal blend contains Codonopsis Root (Dang Shen) combined with Astragalus (Huang Qi) to support a healthy immune system by tonifying your pet’s level of Qi.

 From a Traditional Chinese Medical perspective, the immune system, called Wei Qi (“way chee”) is considered to be the body’s main defense.

 Codonopsis Harmonize Qi supports the ability of the spleen and stomach to properly utilize nutrients, tonify blood, and develop Qi.
-When the body’s level of Wei Qi is at optimum levels, the immune system can ward of opportunistic bacteria and viruses and keep the body healthy.
+When the body’s level of Wei Qi is at optimum levels, the immune system can ward off opportunistic bacteria and viruses and keep the body healthy.